areon546/java-forest/docs/spec.md

       4. [ ] In the forest area, there are procedurally generated tiles where Events occur.
       5. [ ] There are multiple different types of events.
+      6. [ ] After a certain point in time, it becomes dangerous to say in the forest.
    2. [x] There exists a Town Area
       5. [ ] In the town area, there are various buildings that you can visit.
       6. [ ] Any building you visit must be constructed before use.